 We know that your health information is personal.
 We are careful about how we use your information and work hard to protect your privacy.
 We do not sell your protected health information and we take steps to protect your information from people who do not have the need and/or the legal right to see it.

 We may make changes to this Notice in the future.
 If we make a change, it will become our current Notice.
 We will notify you in the event of a change to this Notice.
 On our website, you will find the current Notice.
-Copies of the Notice can be obtained from any of our office locations.
+Copies of the Notice can be requested.
 We will have you sign a statement telling others we gave you this Notice.

 How we May Use and Disclose PHI about You

-• Payment.
-Your PHI will be used and disclosed to obtain payment for the services provided.
-This may include talking with your health insurer to get approval for treatment.
+- Payment.
+Your PHI will be used and disclosed to receive payment for the services provided to you.
+This may include talking with your health insurance company to get approval for treatment.
 It may also include statistical reports to agencies making funds available to us for your benefit.

 Privacy Rights & Your Rights Regarding Your Protected Health Information (PHI)

-• Right to Review and Receive a Copy of your PHI.
+- Right to Review and Receive a Copy of your PHI.
 You may request a copy of your protected health information.
 You may also request to review your health information.
 If your request is accepted, we will arrange a mutually agreeable time for you to look at your protected health information.
 We may deny your request to review and copy in a few limited circumstances.
-If your request is denied, you may ask for a review of that denial by contacting our Privacy Officer at (800) 644-2434.
+If your request is denied, you may ask for a review of that denial by contacting our Privacy Officer.
 Copies of protected health information may be provided for a reasonable fee.
-We will let you know what the fee (if there is one) will be before a copy of your personal health information is made.
+We will let you know what the fee (if there is one) will be before a copy of your protected health information is made.

 We may deny your request for an amendment if it is not in writing or does not include a reason to support the request.
 In addition, we may deny your request if you ask us to amend information that:

-• Right to an Accounting of Disclosures.
+- Right to an Accounting of Disclosures.
 You have the right to request a periodic accounting of the disclosures of your protected health information so that you will be aware of who has had access to your information.
 Your request may specify a time period which may not be longer than six years.
-We are not required to provide an accounting for disclosures prior to April 14, 2003.
 Not every disclosure made is included in the accounting.
 Disclosures you authorized in writing, routine internal disclosures such as those made to agency personnel in the course of providing you services, and/or disclosures made in connection with payment are all examples of things not included in the accounting.
 The accounting will state the time of the disclosure, the purpose for which it was disclosed and a description of the PHI disclosed.
-If there is any fee for the accounting, we will let you know what it is before the accounting is done.
+If there is any fee for the accounting, we will let you know what the fee is before the accounting is done.
+To request a list or accounting of disclosures, your request must be made in writing and submitted to our Privacy Officer.

-• Right to Receive a Copy.
-Copies of this Notice will be available upon request at agency facilities and is also available on the agency website at moka.org.
+- Right to Receive a Copy.
+Copies of this Notice are available upon request or on the agency website at moka.org.

 The following uses and disclosures of your PHI will be made only with your written authorization: